Hello fellow yo-yo’er

 Heather Fleming, C.C.N.

 P.S.
-If you need a RETREAT to help you quiet the noise in your mind, I have TWO for you to choose from.
+If you need a RETREAT to help you quiet the noise in your mind, we have one coming up!

-2. Soul Nourishing Retreat: HAWAII, Big Island, March 24th-31st, 2020.
+Soul Nourishing Retreat: HAWAII, Big Island, March 2022.
 This is a dream come true.
 We will be swimming with dolphins by day and painting from our soul by night!
 We rented the Whale Sanctuary retreat center overlooking Kealakekua bay!
 Yours truly will be intuitively cooking meals from the local produce and my dear friend Tiffany Nightingale of Soul Speak art and therapy will be helping us paint from our soul each evening.You will bring Hawaii home with you with your painting and experiences.
-Hawaii 2020 retreat.
+Hawaii 2022 retreat.